-136 Also, in the case where an OMO Participant and a CHAPS sterling settlement bank are separate legal entities but members of the same group, the £1 billion threshold applies to the total value of all securities provided to the Bank by the two of them, in both OMO transactions (including fine-tuning OMOs and long-term repos) and RTGS intraday loans.
+repos) and RTGS intraday loans.
 Where the £1 billion threshold is exceeded, the OMO Participant and the CHAPS sterling settlement bank must each ensure that the total value of the securities of any single issuer (other than HM Government and the Bank of England) comprises no more than 25% of the total value of all securities provided by it alone.

-137 The Bank does not apply a concentration limit on collateral used in the standing lending facility.
+181 The Bank does not apply a concentration limit to collateral used in the standing lending facility.